jtroo/kanata/docs/sequence-adding-chords-ideas.md

 # Sequence improvement: sequence chords

+## Preface

+This document is a record of designing/braindumping for the improvement to the sequences feature to add chord support.
+It is left in an informal and disorganized state
+— as opposed to a being presentable design doc — out of laziness.
+Apologies ahead of time if you read this and it's hard to follow, feel free to contribute a PR to create a new and more polished doc.

+## Motivation

 The desire is to be able to add output chords to a sequence.
 The effect of this is that: `(S-(a b))` can be differentiated from `(S-a b)`.
 Today, chords are not supported at all.